willfaught/paige/README.md

-color_scheme = "auto" # Must be "auto", "dark", or "light" external_link_new_tab = false # Open external links in new tabs math = false # Enable math typesetting style = "" # CSS included at the end of the stylesheet, before style-last.css
+color_scheme = "auto" # Must be "auto", "dark", or "light" external_link_new_tab = false # Open external links in new tabs math = false # Enable math typesetting site_title = "" # Appears above the menu, above the site description, if set site_description = "" # Appears above the menu, below the site title, if set style = "" # CSS included at the end of the stylesheet, before style-last.css

 [paige.analytics]